LetCompliance

 From the date the notice is validly served (received).
 For first-class post, Section 196 LPA 1925 deems service 2 working days after posting.
 Keep the Royal Mail receipt and a dated photograph of the addressed envelope to defend any service-dispute challenge at the FTT.

-Same numbers, run for every property
+Same logic, every property